inveniosoftware/docs-invenio-rdm/docs/operate/customize/dois.md

 **2. Advanced**

-Assign your custom function to `INVENIO_RDM_OPTIONAL_DOI_VALIDATOR = my_function`.
+Assign your custom function to `RDM_OPTIONAL_DOI_VALIDATOR = my_function`.
 The custom function will be called on each save or publish of a draft.

 ```python
 def validate_optional_doi(draft, previous_published_record, errors=None, transitions_config=None):
     ...
 ```

+You can find an example [here](https://github.com/CERNDocumentServer/cds-rdm/blob/4d7400111dd29d6d38f29534c5044d0b57f0bd20/site/cds_rdm/pids.py#L15) on how to develop a custom validation.

 ## Limitations